gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 Suppression handling helps prevent repeated delivery attempts to problematic addresses.
 Without it, an automated system might continue sending to the same invalid or complaining recipient every time a campaign or workflow runs.

 BlueFox performs this check as part of the sending process.

+You can also **import** and **export** your suppression list directly from this screen.
+Importing is useful when you're migrating from another platform and already have a list of addresses that bounced or complained there, so BlueFox never sends to them in the first place.
+Exporting matters for the same reason in reverse: if you move away from BlueFox, or need to keep another system (a CRM, a second ESP) in sync, you can carry your suppression history with you instead of rebuilding it from scratch and risking a bad first send.

 ### Unsubscribe support